 Capri Transportation (all modes).

 The ferry arrives at Marina Grande, the island’s main port.
 From there we took the funicular up to the town of Capri, the main town.
 The employees at the bottom and top stations were skilled and enthusiastic; our experiences in 2014 and 2006 were very positive.
 There is a gently sloped ramp with a railing leading to the boarding platform.
 There is a three-inch change in level, and a horizontal gap of a few inches, to enter the funicular at Marina Grande, so employee assistance may be required.
-Exiting at the town of Capri was a bit easier because the change in level is less.
+Exiting the town of Capri was a bit easier because the change in level is less.
 The five-minute ride was great fun as the panoramas opened up before us.

 Funicular in Capri – SIPPIC.
 Phone: 081-837-0420.

 At the top, in Capri, a large elevator with plexiglass walls brings you up to a landing.
-The elevator appeared to be new in 2006, and was still in excellent condition in 2014.
-From the landing, there is a long set of stairs and a diagonal stair lift up to the Piazzetta, the bustling, charming (though touristy) main piazza.
+The elevator appeared to be new in 2006 and was still in excellent condition in 2014.
+From the landing, there is a long set of stairs and a diagonal stair lift to the Piazzetta, the bustling, charming (though touristy) main piazza.
 The stated weight capacity is 190 kg (418 pounds), significantly less than the weight of Howard plus his Permobil.
 In 2014 the employee initially was reluctant to let Howard use it, but there seemed to be no alternative, so he relented.
 The platform sagged, our friend Chris held it as it climbed, and we heard creaky gear and motor sounds.
 Howard, Chris, and the employee held their breath and crossed their fingers.

 The Piazzetta and most of the streets with restaurants, stores, hotels, and gardens are accessible.
 Some streets are flat and others slope, most moderately and a few quite steeply.
 Even the steepest were not difficult in Howard’s electric wheelchair; people in manual wheelchairs would need assistance.
 There are few streets with stairs – not because of a conscious effort to provide wheelchair access, but because it’s easy for hotels, stores, and restaurants to move people and supplies in motorized carts on sloped streets.
-Many of the streets are pedestrian only.
+Many of the streets are pedestrian-only.
 Beautiful vistas are everywhere you turn, and we felt serene, relaxed, happy, and content despite the commercialism.
 Many hotels have lush gardens and terrace bars with views.
 One way to see great views is to enter hotels and look at their common areas or have a drink at their terrace bars.

 The Gardens of Augustus are upstairs and, hence, inaccessible.
-Howard was able to go down the adjacent street all the way to the topmost part of via Krupp, the winding street leading down to the sea.
+Howard was able to go down the adjacent street to the topmost part of via Krupp, the winding street leading down to the sea.
 The remainder of via Krupp was closed for repairs, so we don’t know whether there are stairs or very steep slopes as via Krupp approaches the sea; there probably are.